david-pfx/AmzPlayer/ReadMe.md

 It is intended to flush out bugs prior to a final release.
 Is is supplied on the basis that it is free to use but not for distribution.

+## Release Amz-23a28
+Refresh release, minor changes to wording.

 ## Release Amz-22h08
 - major new feature: add downloadable games
 - added splash screen